-Therefore, it is recommended that latex (water-based) paint is used to avoid highlighting imperfections in the metal.
+Therefore, it is recommended that mat or semi-gloss latex (water-based) paint is used to avoid highlighting imperfections in the metal.
 Use a synthetic (nylon/polyester) bristle brush to contour the raised panel, and a 4" (10 cm) roller to provide a nice finish.

 If you want to paint your front door and/or windows, it is possible to closely reproduce the color of your Garaga door.